The short version for THOSE lazy to read long articles

 Complete the first step by lifting your toe, flexing your feet in order to push through the platform more, and directing most of your stress into pressing your calf muscle.

 It is a kind of injury that can occur if you use an extension machine constantly.

 It is in the form of a muscle that has a huge tear.

-Performing leg extension that has a high quantity of weights can tear or pull your quadriceps.
+Performing leg extensions with a high quantity of weights can tear or pull your quadriceps.

-You should stop right away if you sense a discomfort when using an extension machine.
+You should stop right away if you sense discomfort when using an extension machine.

 Not properly warming up can also cause muscular strain.

-Warm-ups, like jogging or walking for about 10 minutes, can lessen the possibility of muscle strain.
+Warm-ups, like jogging or walking for about 10 minutes, can reduce the possibility of muscle strain.